The recruitment campaign for new parole board members is now open.

 Caroline Corby, Chair of the Parole Board has publicly spoken about the Parole Board’s commitment to increasing BAME representation amongst its membership.

 While the Board has a good balance in terms of gender, with over 50% of the current membership of around 240 being women, only 5% identify as BAME and there is presently no representation from the black community.

-Over the next three years, we have committed to an ongoing programme of outreach and recruitment to address this issue.
-In order to make this as effective as possible, we will be running targeted recruitment campaigns in specific regions of England and Wales.
+Over the next three years, they have committed to an ongoing programme of outreach and recruitment to address this issue.
+In order to make this as effective as possible, they will be running targeted recruitment campaigns in specific regions of England and Wales.
 The 2019 campaign will be the first of these campaigns and will be followed by campaigns in the Midlands and South East over the next two years.